Meet Alex

 1996, Lake Baikal

-Another bright memory from my Siberian childhood is riding the Trans-Siberian to Baikal, my father's birthland
+Another bright memory from my Siberian childhood is riding the Trans-Siberian to Baikal, my father's homeland

 2005, Altai, Little Aktru glacier